 In this travel guide we will show you what to expect during a hike in Sigmund Thun Klamm.
 In addition, we provide information and tips about opening hours, prices & tickets and parking.

 Hiking through the Sigmund Thun Gorge

 The hike through Sigmund Thun Klamm starts directly at the ticket office at the power plant.
-Immediately, just after getting started you can enjoy a wonderful, beautiful ambience.
+Immediately, just after getting started you can enjoy a stunning, beautiful ambience.
 Over a wooden bridge, a scenic hike starts into the gorge.
-Passing by the roaring waters you march up the rugged wooden ridges and enjoy a unique view of the narrow gorge.
+Passing by the roaring waters, you march up the rugged wooden ridges and enjoy a unique view of the narrow gorge.
 Especially in summer, hiking through the Sigmund-Thun gorge is a pleasurable thing to do, because when it is hot and scorching, the gorge remains cool.

 Visiting the Sigmund Thun Gorge is possible at all weathers, whether it’s rainy or the sun is shining.
 A bit of rain often makes the gorge experience even more beautiful and mystical.
 Therefore, this tourist attraction is also suitable if you are having bad weather.
 Due to the fact that the gorge is not very long, the hike is also suitable for families with children or people who can’t walk long distances.
 Sporty people would probably call the route through the gorge a walk rather than a hike.